Solanki777/Human-Care/README.md

 ### 6. Configure AI

-Add your **Google Gemini API Key** to the AI configuration file or environment variables.
+Add your **Google Groqi API Key** to the AI configuration file or environment variables.

 ### 7. Run the FastAPI backend